kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 * cluster-scoped resources (like {{< glossary_tooltip text="nodes" term_id="node" >}})
 * non-resource endpoints (like `/healthz`)
-* namespaced resources (like Pods), across all namespaces For example: you can use a ClusterRole to allow a particular user to run `kubectl get pods --all-namespaces`.
+* namespaced resources (like Pods), across all namespaces (for example: you can use a ClusterRole to allow a particular user to run `kubectl get pods --all-namespaces`)

 Here is an example of a ClusterRole that can be used to grant read access to
 {{< glossary_tooltip text="secrets" term_id="secret" >}} in any particular namespace,